sdiehl/wiwinwlh/tutorial.md

 names where necessary.
 Such a substitution is called a *capture-avoiding substitution*.
 There are several techniques to implement capture-avoiding substitutions in an efficient way.

+This implementation is subtle to get right and many binder libraries exist to automate the process of doing substitution and alpha equivalence .

 de Bruijn Indices
 -----------------